jedevc/fyp-report/report.md

 minimal model of how C performs type checking to handle all but the most complex cases.

-Our type model defines two kinds of types - concrete types, such as an integer `int` or a string `*char`, and abstract types, such as `Integral` or `Pointer`, which we call "meta"-types.
+Our type model defines two kinds of types: concrete types, such as an integer `int` or a string `*char`, and abstract types, such as `Integral` or `Pointer`, which we call "meta"-types.
 Between these two kinds, we establish a simple function that maps concrete types into their respective abstract types,